DigiTorus86/ESP32-R4ge-Pro/README.md

 <h3>App Descriptions</h3>
 <p>
 - Audio:   Allows for WAV recording, play back, serialization, and frequency analysis.
 Requires SD card for some functions.<br>
-- BLE Controller:   Allows you to use the joysticks and buttons of the ESP32 R4ge Pro to control another ESP32/Bluetooth device operating in the central role, such as a robot tank.
+- BLE Controller:   Allows you to use the joysticks and buttons of the ESP32 R4ge Pro to control another ESP32/Bluetooth device operating in the central role, such as a robot tank.<br>
 - Drummer: A 4-channel sequencer using percussion samples.<br>
 - Gravitack:  Classic space shooter.
 (Port from original ESP32 Conference Badge) <br>
 - Prong:   A simple pong-type game for 1 or 2 players.<br>